Add Animation in PowerPoint to Create More Engaging Presentations

 You can also add exit animations to objects.
 Common exit animations are Fade, Fly-Out or Disappear.

-To apply an exit animation to an object:
+To add an exit animation to a picture, shape or other object:

-1. Select an object.
+1. In Normal View or Slide Master View, select a picture, shape or other object.
 For text objects, click in the text box or placeholder or click its edge.

 2. Click the Animations tab in the Ribbon.